bristy/CUPA/README.md

-# Getting Started with Create React App
+# React App Task

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Task Requirement
+See ReactTask #1.html committed with the code.

 ## Available Scripts